earnkeeper/docs/docs/developer/ui-components/button.md

 ## Supported Properties

+#### All Properties (Content)

+Use the content property to add any EK component as the child of the button.
+Use for complex button content.

 | Name      | Type           | Description                                                                                                                                         |
 | --------- | -------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |
 | busyWhen? | string \| Rpc  | Use an RPC to determine when to disable the button and show a busy spinner.
 Often used with the isBusy RPC.                                         |